sourmash-bio/sourmash_plugin_branchwater/README.md

 ### Generating a release

-Bump version number in `Cargo.toml` and run `make` to update `Cargo.lock`.
+1. Bump version number in `Cargo.toml` and run `make` to update `Cargo.lock`.
 Then commit and push to `origin/main`.

-Make a new release on github with a matching version tag.
+2. Make a new release on github with a matching version tag.

-Then pull, and:
+3. Then pull, and:

 ```
 make sdist
 make upload_sdist
 ```

+to create a new release on PyPI.

 ### Building wheels